Practical tips for holding your baby and helping them attach for a comfortable feed.

 Support your body

-If you’re sitting up, you could use pillows to support your back and arms.
+Pillows or cushions can be a helpful support for your back and arms.
 A pillow on your lap may help bring your baby’s nose level with your nipple, but take care it doesn’t bring baby up too high – or too low.
-It’s not helpful to be leaning over to reach your baby.
+It can be uncomfortable to be leaning over to reach your baby.

 If you’re lying down, extra pillows behind your back or under your shoulder can make you more comfortable.